okalangkenneth/Inspection-Evaluation/README.md

 * Handle Job details
 * Assign Jobs to Inspector
 * Report to the administrator
-* Handles daily activities, dealys and other problems related to the job.
+* Handles daily activities, delays and other problems related to the job.

 ### Inspector
 * View job